v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex1_Manage_Admin_Delegation.md

 ### Task 3 - Verify Delegated Administration

-In this task, you will begin by examining the administrative properties of two users, Allan Deyoung and Lynne Robbins.
+In this task, you will begin by examining the administrative properties of two users, Debra Berger and Lynne Robbins.
 You will then log into the Office 365 home page on the Client 1 VM (LON-CL1) as each user to confirm several of the changes that you made when managing their administrative delegation in the prior tasks.
 Finally, as Lynne Robbins, you will perform several user account maintenance tasks, such as resetting passwords and blocking a user account.

-**Password Note:** When logging into Microsoft 365 as any of the existing user accounts that were created for you in the Microsoft 365 tenant (for example, Allan Deyoung, Lynne Robbins, and so on), you must use the same Tenant Password that you used in Lab 1 when you signed in using the tenant email account (admin@xxxxxZZZZZZ.onmicrosoft.com) to set up your organization profile.
+**Password Note:** When logging into Microsoft 365 as any of the existing user accounts that were created for you in the Microsoft 365 tenant (for example, Debra Berger, Lynne Robbins, and so on), you must use the same Tenant Password that you used in Lab 1 when you signed in using the tenant email account (admin@xxxxxZZZZZZ.onmicrosoft.com) to set up your organization profile.
 All the existing Microsoft 365 user accounts in your tenant have been assigned this same Tenant Password, which your instructor will provide for you.

 1. In LON-DC1, you should still be logged into the Microsoft 365 admin center as Holly Dickson.
 If not, then do so now.

 2. In the **Microsoft 365 admin center**, if you are not displaying the **Active Users**, then navigate to there now.

-3. In the **Active users** list, select **Allan Deyoung**.
+3. In the **Active users** list, select **Debra Berger**.

-4. In **Allan Deyoung's** properties window, the **Account** tab is displayed by default.
-Under the **Roles** section, it should indicate that Allan has **No administrator access**.
-Select the **X** in the upper right corner to close Allan's properties window.
+4. In **Debra Berger's** properties window, the **Account** tab is displayed by default.
+Under the **Roles** section, it should indicate that Debra has **No administrator access**.
+Select the **X** in the upper right corner to close Debra's properties window.

 5. In the **Active users** list, select **Lynne Robbins**.

-6. In **Lynne Robbins's** properties window, it should indicate that Lynne has been assigned the **User admin** and **Helpdesk admin** roles.
+6. In **Lynne Robbins's** properties window, it should indicate that Lynne has been assigned the **User Administrator** role.
 Close Lynne's properties window.

 7. In your VM lab environment, switch to the Client 1 VM (**LON-CL1**).